factors¶

 Parameters¶

-factor_scores_history : dict[str, pd.DataFrame] Factor name -> (dates x tickers) score history. returns_history : pd.DataFrame Dates x tickers forward return matrix. config : FactorValidationConfig or None Validation parameters.
+factor_scores_history : dict[str, pd.DataFrame] Factor name -> (dates x tickers) score history. returns_history : pd.DataFrame Dates x tickers forward return matrix. config : FactorValidationConfig or None Validation parameters. composite_scores_history : pd.DataFrame or None Dates x tickers matrix of composite scores.
+When provided, IC analysis is run on the composite signal and compared against the best individual factor IC.

 Returns¶